Learn about the methods used to calculate a community’s risk of wildfire.

 Community risk also takes into account how wildfire risks are likely to change over time with rising temperatures and changing weather patterns over the next 30 years.
 As the atmosphere warms, surface temperatures increase, which increases the rate of evaporation in dense wilderness areas, causing soil and vegetation to dry more quickly and more completely than in past seasons.
 In the next few decades, this warming trend will continue, with temperatures expected to rise over 2.5°F compared to current averages.

-Further, a warming planet and increased evaporation also means changing weather patterns.
+Further, a warming planet and increased evaporation also mean changing weather patterns.
 As a result of changes in weather patterns across the US, many areas already prone to wildfires will see changes in precipitation that will result in more severe storms with longer dry spells between them during hot summer months.
-These weather pattern shifts can also result from changes in wind direction, blowing wildfires into areas, or allowing them to spread to areas, where they may not have spread to before.
-For this reason, risk scores are reflective of both current and future wildfire risk.
+These weather pattern shifts can also result from changes in wind direction, blowing wildfires into areas, or allowing them to spread to areas, where they may not have spread before.
+For this reason, risk scores are reflective of both current and future wildfire risks.